infinum/iOS-Bugsnatch/README.md

 Bugsnatch is a lightweight bug reporting iOS library written in Swift.
 It creates a bug report template by collecting application and device information.
 It can be triggered via a shake gesture or by taking a screenshot.

+It supports reporting bugs via an email or via the [Productive][1] tool.

 ### Features:
 - collecting application and device information
 - attaching a screenshot to the email